-Processing, Transportation and Distribution Infrastructures of Natural gas is taking shape in Tanzania.
-The First discovery of natural gas was made in 1974, and commercialization of natural gas in Tanzania started in 2004 from Songo Songo gas field where natural gas was processed at Songo Songo and transported to Dar es Salaam mainly for power generation and small portion for utilization in industries and households.
-Due to dramatic increase in demand of natural gas, the infrastructure that were put in place to commercialize the Songo Songo gas field became full in five years' time.
-Hence, in 2013, the Government through TPDC initiated a project to construct major natural gas infrastructures to match up with the projected demand of gas which was then commissioned in 2015.
-The project comprised of two natural gas processing plants; one at Madimba - Mtwara with a design capacity of 210 million standard cubic feet per day (mmscfd) and another at Songo Songo - Lindi with a design capacity of 140 mmscfd.
+Processing, Transportation and Distribution Infrastructures for Natural gas are taking shape in Tanzania.
+The first discovery of natural gas was made in 1974, and commercialization of natural gas in Tanzania started in 2004 at the Songo Songo gas field, where natural gas was processed at Songo Songo and transported to Dar es Salaam mainly for power generation and a small portion for utilization in industries and households.
+Due to the dramatic increase in demand for natural gas, the infrastructure that was put in place to commercialize the Songo Songo gas field became full in five years' time.
+Hence, in 2013, the government, through TPDC, initiated a project to construct major natural gas infrastructures to match up with the projected demand for gas, which was then commissioned in 2015.
+The project consisted of two natural gas processing plants, one at Madimba-Mtwara with a design capacity of 210 million standard cubic feet per day (mmscfd) and another at Songo-Songo-Lindi with a design capacity of 140 mmscfd.

-The project also comprises of a high-pressure transmission pipeline with a 551 km of which 477 km is 36-inch diameter from Mtwara to Kinyerezi, 29 km is 24-inch diameter of marine pipeline from Songo Songo to Somanga Fungu, 18km is 16-inch diameter from Mnazi Bay to Madimba Processing plant and 27 km are 16-inch pipeline extending from Kinyerezi to Tegeta - Dar es Salaam.
-The transmission pipeline has a design capacity of 784 mmscfd but it can deliver up to 1,002 mmscfd with additional provision of compression facilities.
-Thus, the capacity of installed infrastructures is; processing plants (470mmscfd), 810km transmission pipeline (959 mmscfd) and distribution pipeline more than 160km.
-The availability of natural gas infrastructure provides an alternative cost-effective source of power to investors in Tanzania which ensures production optimization.
+The project also comprises a high-pressure transmission pipeline with a length of 551 km, of which 477 km are 36-inch diameter from Mtwara to Kinyerezi, 29 km are 24-inch diameter marine pipelines from Songo Songo to Somanga Fungu, 18 km are 16-inch diameter from Mnazi Bay to Madimba Processing Plant, and 27 km are 16-inch pipelines extending from Kinyerezi to Tegeta-DDar es Salaam.
+The transmission pipeline has a design capacity of 784 mmscfd, but it can deliver up to 1,002 mmscfd with the additional provision of compression facilities.
+Thus, the capacity of the installed infrastructure is: processing plants (470 mmscfd), an 810 km transmission pipeline (959 mmscfd), and a distribution pipeline of more than 160 km.
+The availability of natural gas infrastructure provides an alternative, cost-effective source of power to investors in Tanzania, which ensures production optimization.